-Bluesound Pulse Soundbar 2i – Sound quality
+Bluesound Pulse Soundbar 2i sound quality – A powerful, spacious performer

 Which turns out to be the case.
 Bluesound claims the Pulse Soundbar 2i will reach down to 55Hz without the assistance of a subwoofer, and there’s certainly enough low-frequency presence and solidity during a listen to a Spotify file of Cypress Hill’s Stoned Is The Way Of The Walk to make it seem reasonable.
 The 2i hits hard and true, with little in the way of overhang to bass sounds.
 Only the most heedless home-cinema-head will find a big on-screen explosion or planetary collision short of wallop.